It can seem like a fun idea to own a hot air balloon. It might even be a personal goal for those who absolutely love hot air balloon rides.

 A ground crew is needed to help get your hot air balloon off the ground and to chase it when it lands.
 Having a ground crew is especially important when it comes to landing and transporting your hot air balloon back into storage.

-Is owning a hot air balloon worth all the costs associated with it?
 Well, for your average person, probably not.
 Hot air balloons cost a lot and require far more specialized maintenance and care than something like a car or motorcycle.
 Not many people have the time or funds to maintain a hot air balloon.

 However, if you feel you can manage all the costs that come with owning a hot air balloon, go for it.
 If you’re genuinely passionate about hot air balloons, owning one might be worth it.